The difference between product development and product management tools — and why you need both

 The good news is that you can have the best of both worlds — without giving up any tools.
 A dedicated product management system is a perfect partner for existing product processes, acting as a filtering layer that comes before tasks are funneled into development tools:

-It can be difficult to gain visibility into the status of a feature or idea when everything is tracked in the same product development tool, and adding additional states for research, discovery, validation, and backlog grooming can quickly overwhelm everyone involved.
+It can be difficult to gain visibility into the status of a feature or idea when everything is tracked in the same product development tool, and adding additional statuses for research, discovery, validation, and backlog grooming can quickly overwhelm everyone involved.

 Instead, a dedicated product management system gives product managers the control they need to deliver great products.
 Product teams can score and prioritize tasks and stories more effectively, defining product objectives and drivers around common product prioritization frameworks.
 The value of these individual drivers can then be rolled up into a true prioritization score, weighted according to exact needs.